mosa/MOSA-Project/Source/Docs/compiler-transformations.rst

 Compiler Transformations
 ########################

-MOSA compiler utilitizes a datebase of transformations to represent specific types of optimizations.
-To make it easy to add new optimizations to the compiler, these transformation are described in text files.
+The MOSA compiler utilitizes a datebase of transformations to represent specific types of optimizations.
+These transformation are described in json formatted, text files to make it easy to add new optimizations to the compiler.

-A special parser program reads the json files and translates them into C# source code files, which are then included in the MOSA compiler.
+A special parser program, called ``Mosa.Utility.SourceCodeGenerator``, reads the text files and translates them into C# source code files, which are then included and compiled into the MOSA compiler.

 These files are located at ``Source\Data\IR-Optimization-*.json``.